Back to blog

 Arizona

-Custom: Often negotiated, but seller pays for the disclosure documents in many markets.
+Custom: Often negotiated, but the seller pays for disclosure documents in many markets.

 Georgia